-Where concerns relate to a Committee Member or Trustee, this will be dealt with as a complaint under the Governors' Code of Conduct.
+Where concerns relate to a Committee Member or Trustee, this will be dealt with as a complaint under the Management Committee's Code of Conduct.

 Concerns regarding the conduct of other staff which do not affect you personally, should be reported to the line manager to deal with appropriately.